VikasVMani/pli/pli.md

     DECLARE price DECIMAL(7,2);

-instruction:  Declare an array of integers
+instruction:  Declare an array of integers in PL/1.

 input: